10 revops metrics and KPIs to track your revenue operations performance

 Should their LCR be lower compared to industry benchmarks or their past performance, they might need to enhance their lead nurturing process, adjust the quality of leads sourced or improve their sales pitch.
 Conversely, a high conversion rate indicates that their lead generation and conversion strategies are working well, so the team might decide to invest more in those successful marketing tactics to boost their customer base, sales, and revenue.

-Increase Lead Conversion rate on your website with Dashly experts for free
+Increase lead conversion rate on your website with Dashly marketing tools

 Customer Churn Rate